LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 }
 ```

-The code above also shows another platform-specific tech: The double buffer.
+The code above also shows another platform-specific concern: The double buffer.
 This is a technique to reduce flickering by painting the next frame to an off-screen buffer first, then swapping the whole buffer out.
 It must be done manually on some platforms while others do it automatically.